bernie-skipole/indi/README.md

 WSGI - https://wsgi.readthedocs.io/en/latest/what.html

-WSGI is a specification that describes how a web server communicates with web applications. indiwsg is such an application, and produces html and javascript code which is then served by a web server that understands wsgi.
+WSGI is a specification that describes how a web server communicates with web applications. indiwsgi is such an application, and produces html and javascript code which is then served by a web server that understands wsgi.

 indiwsgi requires the 'skipole' Python framework, available from Pypi, and a wsgi web server, such as 'waitress'